Skip to content

 The set of algorithms the IDLive Face relies on is grouped together in an entity called a pipeline.
 We constantly improve the algorithms, and each new set is bundled as a separate pipeline.

 • Perseus.
 Added in version 1.44.
-This is a default pipeline.
 This pipeline demonstrates better accuracy on live samples captured in low light conditions.
 It also shows a significant improvement on high quality 3D masks.
 The soft calibration of this pipeline shows a very low BPCER without significantly affecting APCER.

 • Iris.
 Added in version 1.42.
 The Iris pipeline improves accuracy regarding fabric masks and screen replays.
 It operates comparably with Astraea in terms of performance and improves preciseness in Liveness detection.